-Free Pictures of Small Tortoiseshell Butterflies - Aglais urticae
+Small Tortoiseshell Butterflies - Aglais urticae

 Normally an abundant butterfly, the small tortoiseshell has suffered severe reductions in recent years possibly due to climate change and many wet springs and summers.
 The butterfly hibernates over winter and emerges early in the year on sunny days.
 Brightly coloured on top the underwings are remarkably dull and serve as good camouflage when at rest or hibernating.
 Small Tortoiseshells are very fond of nettles and I recommend that everyone has a wild part to their garden and allow some nettles to grow.

-Free Pictures of Common Blue Butterflies - Polyommatus icarus
+Common Blue Butterflies - Polyommatus icarus

 Where blue becomes gold, the jewel on the heathland

 This beautiful butterfly is seen in open grassland and meadow locations.
 It is probably the commonest of all butterflies and in some locations can be abundant.
 Only 17 mm in overall width the butterflies are a delight to watch as they dance in the sun.
 There are many very similar species of blue but this is the only one with a small black spot in the middle of the fore wing underside.

 Despite this butterfly being regarded as widespread over much of England and Wales, I have found it to be quite elusive.
 The one I saw was on a hillside on the Welsh border.
 It is a substantial butterfly and a fast flyer.
 The flash of yellow and black is unmistakable but otherwise does resemble is more common white cousins.
 The male is darker almost orange.